 With the Privacy Sandbox, all individual user data remains in the Chrome browser.
 This is a completely different move from how third-party cookies currently operate, where the cookie embeds in the user’s device.

 The Sandbox initiative is an umbrella containing various technologies advertisers can use to personalize ads without dealing with the privacy problems of cookies.
-It also blocks covert tracking techniques such as device fingerprinting.
+It also blocks covert tracking techniques such as device fingerprinting to protect user privacy.

 The Topics API is Google’s replacement for the failed FLoC algorithm, which aimed to anonymize user data by building cohort profiles rather than individual user profiles.